 Sometimes, a content area teacher may not want to worry with the trouble of having students start a technology project from scratch.
 Instead, he or she may want to use an already-prepared template so that students can focus more on the content than on the mechanics of the technology.
 Here are some great Google templates for students to use either as their project starting block or for ideas.
+Note: Make sure you make a copy of the template before you begin using it!

 - Ask and Respond Template – Use this template and Google Slides to get information from your students about something they’ve read or studied, what they’re thinking, or their favorite band.